 People twist Scripture according to their biases.

-Do you distort Scriptures for your own purposes?
-Some people learn a thing or two about Scripture, and all of a sudden, they become world experts about the Bible.
+Do you distort Scriptures for your purposes?
+Some people learn a thing or two about Scripture, and suddenly, they become world experts about the Bible.